 Korenwijn Genever is widely available in the Netherlands but can be harder to find outside of the country.
 However, it is gaining popularity in other countries so more stores are beginning to carry it.
 If you’re having trouble finding it in your area, you may need to look for specialty liquor stores or online retailers.

-See also What is the proper way to serve brandy?
+See also What are the best brands of brandy?

 Jenever Aroma’s and Flavour Profiles